Viva voce at UWA

 The Chair should ensure that the examiners are aware of the viva voce process at UWA, and agree on the order of questioning to the mutual satisfaction of both examiners.
 They are responsible for introducing the candidate to the examiners and for ensuring the candidate begins the process with a presentation of around 10 minutes.

 It is also important that at the end of the examiners' questions, the candidate is given the opportunity to provide any further information or clarification that they feel is relevant before being asked to leave the room while the examiners deliberate.

 The viva voce is not recorded and the Chair's notes will act as the official record of the event.
 The Chair is not required to have read the thesis, although it is recommended that they have access to a copy, and review at least the abstract and contents.

 The Chair does not participate actively in the discussions about the classification of award, beyond interpreting UWA policies as necessary, recording the final recommendation to the BGRS, the nature of the revisions required to the thesis, and providing a summary of the examiners' views on how the candidate performed during the viva voce in the examination report.

 Once the examiners have concluded their decisions about the candidate's viva voce and a recommendation is made, the candidate is invited back from the waiting room to receive the outcome.

 This recommendation allows the candidate to clarify any questions about required corrections or other aspects of the process.
 This recommendation is also passed on the BGRS to make a final decision.

-It is possible for the recommendation to be different from that anticipated on the basis of the preliminary reports.
-Should the outcome be more negative than expected, it is the Chair’s responsibility to capture the reasons for this in the examination report.
+It is possible for the recommendation to be different from that anticipated based on the preliminary reports.
+Should the outcome be more negative than expected, it is the Chair's responsibility to capture the reasons for this in the examination report.